Catherine Hirshfeld Crouch

 Catherine Louise Hirshfeld Crouch is an American materials physicist.
 She is a Full professor in the Department of Physics at Swarthmore College and faculty director of Swarthmore's Natural Sciences & Engineering Inclusive Excellence Initiatives.

 In 2021, Hirshfeld Crouch was elected a Fellow of the American Physical Society for "her leadership in physics education research, focused on promoting the thoughtful use of interactive engagement for all students, for making physics relevant to life science majors, and supporting others through archiving of key resources, mentoring, and commitment to equity and inclusion in STEM."

 Early life and education

 Hirshfeld Crouch was born to Dr. John W. Hirshfeld in Swarthmore, Pennsylvania.
 She earned her Bachelor of Science degree in physics from Williams College in 1990 before completing her PhD at Harvard University.
-When graduating from Williams College, Hirshfeld Crouch was named valedictorian.
+When graduating from Williams College, Hirshfeld Crouch became valedictorian.
 Following her PhD, Hirshfeld Crouch remained at Harvard as a Postdoctoral Fellow in Physics Education and Applied Physics under the guidance of Eric Mazur.